PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

   "vmseries02-mgmt" = "44.237.145.237"
 }
 ```
+- Refer to `aws-gwlb-lab-secrets.txt` from QwikLabs for local credentials for the VM-Series instances.
+This will be the same credentials you used for Panorama.

 - Establish a connection to both VM-Series Web UI via HTTPS
 - Establish a connection to both VM-Series CLI via SSH